ayobade/e-commerce-landingpage/README.md

-This is a responsive e-commerce product page built as part of a Frontend Mentor challenge.
+This is a responsive e-commerce product page .
 It features a clean layout, interactive cart functionality, image galleries, and responsive behavior across devices.